MiniMPA™: Advance Your Career in Local Government

 - effectively communicate with elected officials and the public

-- increase diversity through strategic recruitment, retention and promotion
+- increase diversity and inclusion through strategic human resource management in recruitment, retention and promotion

 - engage in win-win collaborative arrangements that involve other units of government, nonprofits and private businesses

 To participate in the next class that begins January 5, 2024, you must submit an application and a letter of recommendation from your city/county manager, city administrator and/or direct supervisor no later than midnight Friday, November 30th, 2023 to Mercy Umeri at email@example.com.

 |Friday mornings January 5, 2024 to April 26, 2024

 |$1,050 inclusive of all course material

 For more information about the MiniMPA™, contact Mercy Umeri at firstname.lastname@example.org or (316) 978-5162.

 Cancellations must be made in writing by e-mail, mail or fax.
 Cancellations received five days prior to the first session will receive a 75% refund.
 Cancellations received fewer than five days prior to the first session will not receive a refund.